obsidian-tasks-group/obsidian-tasks/contributing/Contributing/Reviewing Pull Requests.md

 ### Any changes in `docs/` or `contributing/`

 - Always open the vault in Obsidian
-  - Use the Dangling Links plugin to check for broken links
+  - Use the (installed) Broken Links plugin to check for broken links and embeds.